Find Your Perfect School

 School principals, assistant principals, and department chairs are among the common career paths that hold a master’s degree in educational leadership and administration.
 Their courses included teacher development, curriculum development, finance and resource management, and multicultural education.
 The coursework prepares students to become leaders in educational settings, usually at the K-12 level.

-Most, if not all, students already have a teaching license and extensive professional experience that makes it easier for them to be on top of the coursework.
+Most, if not all, students already have a teaching license and extensive professional experience which makes it easier for them to be on top of the coursework.
 Many programs also have a non-thesis option that facilitates quick completion of the academic requirements.
 Instead of a thesis, students may have to complete a professional portfolio and an internship.
 The challenge lies in the development of leadership skills applicable in educational settings.

 Admission requirements may or may not include GRE scores, but the most common are official transcripts, a resume, and a personal statement.